sunrayyourdev/wish-simulator/README.md

 ## Features

 - Wish from different banners
-  - Rates and pity system work like the game
+  - Rates and pity system work like in the game
   - Available: Venti, Standard
 - View their wish history